 No player and person in the history of the sport has had as much of an impact as Johan Cruyff.
-A pioneer who brought the brilliant idea of 'total football' to Ajax, Barcelona and the Netherlands national team, Cruyff had a distinguished career for both his club and national teams playing some beautiful football along the way.
+A pioneer who brought the brilliant idea of 'total football' to Ajax, Barcelona and the Netherlands national team, Cruyff had a distinguished career for both his clubs and national team, playing some beautiful football along the way.

 "Winning is an important thing, but to have your own style, to have people copy you, to admire you, that is the greatest gift."

-However, what Cruyff is best remembered for in the modern era is the transformation he brought at Barcelona.
+However, what Cruyff is best remembered for in the modern era is the transformation he brought to Barcelona.

 Guiding the Catalan giants to their first league title in 14 years immediately after joining them, Cruyff is considered a cult hero, and it was he who first introduced the ethos of tiki-taka and beautiful football at the Camp Nou.
-Barcelona's ex-President Joan Laporta hit the nail on the head when he said:
+Barcelona president Joan Laporta hit the nail on the head when he said:

 "As a player, he turned football into an art form.
 Johan came along and revolutionised everything.
 The modern-day Barça started with him; he is the expression of our identity, and he brought us a style of football we love."

 A true visionary and pioneer of the game, Cruyff was also part of probably the greatest ever football team to never win the World Cup, when the incredibly entertaining Netherlands side finished runners-up to West Germany in 1974.

 Finally calling time on his incredible career in 1984, where he improbably guided Feyenoord to the league title, Cruyff was a true legend of the game who stayed at the very top level for an incredible 20 years.